-- Hot Mix Asphalt Crack Treatment is a standard method of crack filling.
-It is primarily used on cracks caused by expanding or contracting asphalt that has lost flexibility over time.
-It is accomplished by cleaning dirt and debris from cracks and placing hot asphalt material seal them from water intrusion. - Overband Crack Filling is used on cracks that are up to 1" wide and are moving or unmoving.
+- Overband Crack Filling is used on cracks that are up to 1" wide and are moving or unmoving.
 The process is done by pouring hot rubber material into and over cracks to seal them from water intrusion. - Non-Structural Overlays do not contribute to a pavement's structural capacity.
 These treatments use thin layers of asphalt (1⁄2 1 1⁄2 inches) applied on top of existing pavement, with or without milling prior to placement.
 They improve surface ride quality and drainage and help seal the surface from water permeation and oxidation. - Chip Seals consist of a thin layer of emulsified asphalt applied to the road surface, which is topped with an aggregate usually consisting of crushed stone or slag.
 The treatment seals the underlying asphalt from water permeation and oxidation, and provides a renewed, high friction driving surface. - Microsurfacing is a very thin application of cold mixture of emulsified asphalt and aggregate.
 Additives can be included to alter the final properties of the binder and/or decrease curing time to allow earlier opening of the treated roadway to traffic.
 The treatment seals the underlying pavement from water permeation and oxidation and provides a renewed high-friction driving surface.
-It can also be used to fill in pavement ruts, restoring an even driving surface. - Ultra-Thin Hot Mix Asphalt Overlays are similar to microsurfacing but utilize hot asphalt binder.
-They are typically more expensive to place than microsurfacing. - Hot In-Place Asphalt Recycling heats up existing pavement to soften the binder.
-The heated material is then removed and mixed with additional virgin asphalt binder and used to repave the roadway. - Cold In-Place Recycling does not involve the use of heat.
-Instead, the surface is pulverized and mixed with an asphalt emulsion and then used to repave the same road. - Full-Depth Reconstruction is the replacement of the entire roadway structure, including the base and subbase, with new material.
+It can also be used to fill in pavement ruts, restoring an even driving surface. - Hot In-Place Asphalt Recycling heats up existing pavement to soften the binder.
+The heated material is then removed and mixed with additional virgin asphalt binder and used to repave the roadway. - Crush and shape is the process of using a pulverizing machine to reduce the existing asphalt surface to small pieces and mix them into the underlying base material.
+The resulting aggregate matrix is then regraded and compacted to form a new base course over which new asphalt leveling and surface courses can be placed. - Full-Depth Reconstruction is the replacement of the entire roadway structure, including the base, with new material.
 It is used only when there is no salvage value to any of the existing components.

-Summary of 2022 Ratings
+Summary of 2023 Ratings

-Summary of 2022 Ratings
+Summary of 2023 Ratings

-Summary of 2022 Ratings
+Summary of 2023 Ratings